RohitRShephertz/Sample-Java-Sql/README.md

-Getting Started with Java-MySql Sample Application:
+Getting Started with Java-MySql Sample Applications:
 ----------------------------------------------------

 This application is basically a simple User Input Form that takes input from user and saves it in database.